AI-generated

 Precedents Cited

-• Ramirez vs. Court of Appeals — Cited to establish that an appellate court reviews a judgment according to the law prevailing at the time of the appellate disposition, justifying the application of the Family Code.
+• Ramirez v.
+Court of Appeals, 72 SCRA 231 — Cited for the principle that an appellate court applies the law prevailing at the time of its disposition of the appeal, not the law at the time of the appealed judgment.
+This justified the application of the Family Code provisions.

-• De la Cruz vs. De la Cruz — Cited to define the concept of abandonment as absolute cessation of marital relations with the intention of perpetual separation.
+• De la Cruz v.
+De la Cruz, 22 SCRA 333 — Cited for the definition of abandonment, requiring an absolute cessation of marital relations with the intention of perpetual separation.

 Provisions

-• Family Code, Article 128 — Allows an aggrieved spouse to petition for judicial separation of property if the other spouse abandons them without just cause or fails to comply with obligations to the family.
+• Article 128, Family Code of the Philippines — The controlling provision.
+It allows a spouse to petition for judicial separation of property if the other spouse abandons him/her without just cause or fails to comply with obligations to the family.
+The Court applied this article to the facts of abandonment and failure to support.